Dog Licking your Face and what it means

 Training and managing your dog’s nipping and licking habits can be challenging for any pet owner.
 However, with the right approach, you can help your pup learn to control these behaviours and become a better-behaved dog.

 Here are five tips for training and managing your pup’s nipping and licking habits.
-With patience, consistency, positive reinforcement, and plenty of treats, you can help your puppy learn to control these behaviours in no time!
+With patience, consistency, positive reinforcement, and plenty of treats, you can help your puppy learn to control these behaviours quickly!

 Be Confident